Amustache/vroumbot/CONTRIBUTING.md

 1. Fork the project or open a new branch.
 3. Complete your modifications.
-4. Merge the master branch.
+4. Merge the main branch.
 5. Open a PR.

 Moreover: